Blog Posts RSS

 TrickBot and Zeus

-Overview TrickBot is an established and widespread multi-purpose trojan.
+TrickBot is an established and widespread multi-purpose trojan.
 Active since 2016 and modular in nature, it can accomplish a variety of goals ranging from credential theft to lateral movement.
 Many of the malware’s capabilities come as self-contained modules, which the malware is instructed to download from the C2.
 Initially, TrickBot’s main focus was bank fraud, but this later shifted toward corporate targetted ransomware attacks, eventually resulting in the discontinuation of their fraud operation.

 TrickBot masrv Module